Bytes (album)

-Bytes is the debut studio album by English electronic music group The Black Dog, credited under the name Black Dog Productions.
+Bytes is the debut studio album by the English electronic music group the Black Dog, credited under the name Black Dog Productions.
 It was released on Warp on 8 March 1993.

-The album consists of tracks produced by the members of the group – Ed Handley, Andy Turner, and Ken Downie – under various aliases, including Plaid, Close Up Over, Xeper, Atypic, I.A.O., Discordian Popes and Balil.
+The record entered the Dance Albums Chart at No. 1 on 27 March 1993.
+The music is produced by the members of the group – Ed Handley, Andy Turner, and Ken Downie – under various aliases, including Plaid, Close Up Over, Xeper, Atypic, I.A.O., Discordian Popes and Balil.
 Black Dog Productions is also the name of their own record label.

+According to Slant Magazine, the album was "a watershed in what has become known in the U.K. as IDM or 'intelligent techno.'"

+Release

+Bytes was released on the Sheffield techno label Warp on 8 March 1993.
+The members of the Black Dog collaborated on the album in various combinations with pseudonyms.
+An early version of "Clan (Mongol Hordes)" appears on Artificial Intelligence as "The Clan".

+The record entered the Dance Albums Chart at No. 1 on 27 March 1993.

+Music

+The album draws influence from Detroit artists such as Derrick May.
+The album also makes use of odd time signatures.

+The album's tracks have been described as "headphone-friendly."

+Critical reception

 In 2002, Slant Magazine placed Bytes at number 23 on its list of "The 25 Greatest Electronic Albums of the 20th Century".
-It has been cited as a landmark album of intelligent dance music.
+Bytes has been cited as a landmark album of intelligent dance music.
+The album would later influence the European ambient and hardcore techno scenes.

-Background

-Bytes was released on the Sheffield techno label Warp in 1993 on double vinyl, cassette and CD.
-The members of The Black Dog collaborated on the album under various guises and combinations.
-An early version of "Clan (Mongol Hordes)" appears on Artificial Intelligence as "The Clan".